 You should take a cold measurement once per week.
 If you’ve recently ridden the bike, it should be left to cool off for at least one hour before taking a measurement.
 If there is any discrepancy between the pressure your bike tyres are rated for and the actual pressure, this is when you fill it.

 A warm measurement should be taken while you’re riding.
 Let’s say, for example, you’re tearing your mountain bike down a rough path.
 Your tyres will warm up, and the pressure will increase.
 You might notice that your ride feels a little hard, indicating that the pressure is too high.
-Or, you might notice that your tyres and squishy, and don’t have as much traction as they should.
-This could indicate a low tyre, or not enough pressure.
+Or, you might notice that your tires and squishy and don’t have as much traction as they should.
+This could indicate a low tire or not enough pressure.

-Which Bike Tyre Pressure Gauge is Right for Me?
+Which Bike Tire Pressure Gauge is Right for Me?

-If you’re just looking for something simple, our first recommendation would be for the Tekton 5941 Digital Tyre Gauge.
-It’s simple, easy to use, and provides all the basic necessities for checking your tyre pressure.
-Because of it’s compact nature, you can carry it around everywhere you go.
+If you’re just looking for something simple, our first recommendation would be for the Tekton 5941 Digital Tire Gauge.
+It’s simple, easy to use, and provides all the necessities for checking your tire pressure.
+Because of its compact nature, you can carry it around everywhere you go.
 It’s reliable and easy to use, thanks to the built-in backlight and ergonomic grip.
 You can use it whenever, wherever, making it a truly universal tool.

-If you’re looking for something a little more advanced, you should look and see what other tools you have laying around.
+If you’re looking for something a little more advanced, you should see what other tools you have laying around.
 For the beginner who might not have a bicycle repair kit, the HFAN Digital Tyre Pressure Gauge is a fantastic choice.
-Not only does it have an accurate, easy to read pressure sensor; but the handle comes complete with a full toolkit needed for on-the-go repairs.
+Not only does it have an accurate, easy-to-read pressure sensor; but the handle comes complete with a full toolkit needed for on-the-go repairs.
 You get an Allan wrench, micro-pliers, a LED flashlight, scissors, and a few other handy tools.
 Without spending any extra money, you get a ton of additional hardware.